CDC 8600: Company problems

-In 1971 Control Data was undergoing a "belt tightening" due to the cost of an ongoing lawsuit against IBM, and asked all divisions to reduce their payroll by 10%.
-Cray begged to Control Data to exempt his division so he could get the 8600 shipping.
-When Control Data refused this request, he cut his own pay to minimum wage to solve the problem.
+In 1971, Control Data was undergoing a "belt tightening" due to the cost of an ongoing lawsuit against IBM, and asked all divisions to reduce their payroll by 10%.
+Cray begged the company to exempt his division so he could get the 8600 shipping.
+When management refused this request, he cut his own pay to minimum wage to solve the problem.

-By 1972 it appeared that even Cray's legendary module design abilities were failing him in the case of the 8600.
+By 1972, it appeared that even Cray's legendary module design abilities were failing him in the case of the 8600.
 Reliability was so poor that it appeared impossible to get a whole machine working.
 This was not the first time this had happened: on the 6600 project Cray had to start over from scratch, and the 7600 was in production for some time before it started working reliably.
-In this case Cray decided the current design was a dead-end, and told William Norris (CDC's CEO) that the only way forward was to redesign the machine from scratch.
-The finances of the company were dangerous, and Norris decided that he couldn't take the risk; Cray would have to continue with the current design.
+In this case, Cray decided the current design was a dead-end, and told William Norris (CDC's CEO) that the only way forward was to redesign the machine from scratch.
+The finances of the company were dangerous, and Norris decided that he could not take the risk; Cray would have to continue with the current design.